ITheP/Arksplorer/Arksplorer/README.md

 - Inclusion of Lost Island map
 - Few other minor adjustments/tweaks

+v1.7.1 - The Blunted Talon
+- Adding back in ability to generate text to speech
+- Type text into Alarm for speech instead of pre-defined audio sample

 ToDo:
 - Loading status not using WPF bound updates, cheaty refresh method used.
 Nice to do this properly.
 - if (CurrentRectanglePopUpInfo != null) <-- need a different way of checking this, so we can still click on mass markers when popups are hidden